Tastypill/Prototype-SDK-Adjust/StartUp SDKs/~ReadMe-Startup SDKs.txt

         - Game Analytics SDK v6.5.7
         - Adjust SDK v4.29.1
         - Adjust Purchase SDK v1.0.3
+        - ATT Enabled Using AppLovin Max SDK

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NOTE :  This SDK Mannager Module Also supports GDPR Consent SDK.
+NOTE :  This SDK Manager Module Also supports GDPR Consent SDK.
 Incase you're not using GDPR Consent SDK or not requires,
         You do not need to take any action.
 The build-in editor code will handle these automatically.

         Once you add GDPR Consent SDK, SDKManager will Initialize after consent verification.
 SDKManager code has already